Schedule a Tour (208) 806-2880 Now Enrolling K-8 For 2022/2023

 Salary: (see Teacher Salary Schedule)

-Qualifications: Bachelor degree required.
-Idaho State teaching license required with Special Education endorsement.
-Highly qualified status strongly preferred.
-Three years of teaching experience preferred.
+Qualifications: Bachelor’s degree required.
+Idaho State teaching license preferred or willing to acquire.
 Knowledge of Waldorf pedagogy preferred.
-First Aid and CPR Certificate are desirable.
+First Aid and CPR Certificate are highly desirable.

 Duties: (Other duties may be assigned)